-More recently he acted as co-editor and co-author of the Fauna d’Italia (Fauna of Italy) dedicated to the amphibians, a much prestigious monographic contribution.
+More recently I acted as co-editor and co-author of the Fauna d’Italia (Fauna of Italy) dedicated to the amphibians, a much prestigious monographic contribution.

 Currently, I am working to the realisation of a photographic fieldguide on the amphibians and reptiles of Italy.